 IdealPlanet: preserve the environment

-Edenred aims to protect the environment by reducing its carbon footprint, consumption of resources and waste, designing eco-services for mobility and food waste and managing the impact of its solutions during their lifetime – with a strong commitment: achieving Net Zero Carbon by 2050.
+Edenred aims to protect the environment by reducing its carbon footprint, consumption of resources and waste, designing eco-services for mobility and food waste and managing the impact of its solutions during their lifetime – with a strong commitment: achieving Net Zero Carbon by 2050, in line with the SBTi (Science Based Targets initiative1) methodology.
+In 2024, by obtaining SBTi's approval of its targets, Edenred joins over 5,000 companies pioneering this approach.

 Reduce the carbon footprint and the consumption of energy, natural resources and waste